-Cynthia M. Cready , Associate Professor, Director of Graduate Studies and Associate Department Chair; Ph.D., Texas A&M University.
+Cynthia M. Cready , Associate Professor and Associate Department Chair; Ph.D., Texas A&M University.
 Quantitative methodology; elder health and care; inequality; marriage and family.

 Nicole Dash , Associate Professor and Associate Dean for the College of Public Affairs and Community Service; Ph.D., Florida International University.
 Sociology of disaster; applied sociology.